sbcshop/PiCoder-Software/documents/readme.md

 ### (1) LED
 LED class is used to control onboard two LEDs.
 You will have to pass parameters as a choice of LED 1 or 2.
-Else you can pass GPIO number Pico W to which external LEDs are connected on the breadboard.
+Else you can pass GPIO number of Pico W to which external LEDs are connected on the breadboard.

 **Methods:**
 * _on_ :  this method is used to turn on LED